Water and Land Remediation

 - To share knowledge, skills and good practices, producing technical guidance, coordinating action between countries.

-- To involve the main European Networks that deals with contaminated sites issues like COMMON FORUM, Eionet WG Contamination and NICOLE.
+- To involve the main European Networks that deals with contaminated sites issues like COMMON FORUM, Eionet WG Contamination, and NICOLE.

-ISCO, In Situ Chemical Oxidation
+In situ Chemical Oxidation (Final reports 2021)

 • Soil Thematic strategy.